|

 It is most famous for it’s open air oculus at the top of the dome, through which rain can fall, or, if you’re there on Pentecost, rose petals.

-If you have time you want to kill in the evening though, we recommend just wandering through the streets, stopping to get gelato, and soaking in Roman sights.
+For the evening recommend just wandering through the streets, stopping to get gelato, and soaking in Roman sights.
 Take a walk along the Tiber River.
 Or maybe give the Trevi Fountain an evening visit.
-Enjoy your evening and take it easy — that’s what Italy is all about even while you’re sightseeing!
+Enjoy your evening and take it easy โ€” that’s what Italy is all about even while you’re sightseeing!

 Rome Itinerary Day Two: Colosseum and Ancient Ruins